dotCover 2025.3 Help

 Note that other JetBrains products that integrate into Visual Studio may store their solution-wide team-shared settings in the same file.
 Therefore, if you put this file under VCS, bear in mind that other product's settings may be shared as well.
 For more information, refer to Manage and share dotCover settings.

-Specify filters of coverage results
+Apply filters to coverage results

 Exclude a node (namespace, class, class member) from coverage results